Terre del Perugino

 CITTÀ DELLA PIEVE

-Città della Pieve stands on a hill 1500 high (s.l.) on the border between Umbria and Tuscany, overlooking Valdichiana and Lake Trasimeno.
+Città della Pieve stands on a hill 500 meters high (s.l.) on the border between Umbria and Tuscany, overlooking Valdichiana and Lake Trasimeno.
 Many and diverse sceneries can be seen from the town’s different viewpoints: Monte Cimino to the south, Monte Peglia and the Sybilline Mountains to the south-east, Monte Arale, the Nestore Valley and Mount Subasio to the east, the Trasimeno hills and the Pratomagno, in the province of Arezzo, to the north, and finally Monte Cetona and Monte Amiata to the west.
 The current territory of Città della Pieve was under the rule of Chiusi, one of the most influencial Etruscan cities, during the Etruscan-Roman era.The many archeological findings discovered over the years, now scattered throughout the different museums in Europe, are proof of this.
 Among them the Etruscan Obelisk dated to the 6th century B.C., now kept on the grounds of Palazzo della Corgna, and the Etruscan Tomb of the Pulfnas, discovered in 2015 and dated between the 4th and the 2nd century B.C., whose findings are now kept inside the Museo Civico-Diocesano (former church of Santa Maria dei Servi).

 The ancient fortified village of Città della Pieve, now the historical center, dates back to the 7th/8th century A.D. and it was built close to a parish church, with baptisimal functions, dedicated to the patron Saints Gervasio and Protasio, both from Milan, probably by people coming from northern Italy.
 The parish was a center of religious and civil aggregation and the fortified village built there, the Castrum, later in the centuries became a castle.
 The name “Castel della Pieve” comes from the union of the ancient parish and the castle itself.